Little One: Chapter 21

 There was no point in asking or answering this question.
 The condition of the book said it all.
 The front cover was battered, the spine was falling apart, and most of the pages were detached from the seams.

-I paused before replying.
+I thought about it before replying.
 “The honest answer is I don’t know.”

 Jesse sighed impatiently.
 “More than ten times?”